asu-trans-ai-lab/utdf2gmns/Readme.md

 ## **Produced output**

-If input folder have UTDF.csv only:
+**If input folder have UTDF.csv only:**

-A dictionary store utdf data with keys: Networks, Node, Links, Timeplans, Lanes, and utdf_intersection_geo
+*     A dictionary store utdf data with keys: Networks, Node, Links, Timeplans, Lanes, and utdf_intersection_geo

-A file named utdf2gmns.pickle to store dictionary object.
+*     A file named utdf2gmns.pickle to store dictionary object.

-If input folder have node.csv and movement.csv:
+**If input folder have node.csv and movement.csv:**

-Two dataframes named: movement_utdf.csv and
+*     Two files named movement_utdf.csv and intersection_utdf.csv

-movement_utdf.csv
+*     A file named utdf2gmns.pickle to store dictionary object.

 ## **Package dependency**: